-1000C Italian Language and Culture An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
+1000C Italian Language and Culture

+An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
 Specific sections may deal with particular languages as indicated in the course-offering bulletin.
 Credit: 3 semester hours.

-1000C Spanish Language and Culture An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
+1000C Spanish Language and Culture

+An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
 Specific sections may deal with particular languages as indicated in the course-offering bulletin.
 Credit: 3 semester hours.

-1000C Linguist Language and Culture An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
+1000C Linguist Language and Culture

+An introduction to the study of the nature, evolution, and diversity of human languages and their relationship to the development of culture.
 Credit: 3 semester hours.

-1000C Indian Language and Culture An introduction to the linguistic and cultural diversity of India and the Indian Diaspora from the earliest linguistic and cultural evidence of the Indus valley civilization and Vedic Sanskrit to the Development of the modern Indian languages and the language of the gypsies, Indians in the new world, and East Asia.
+1000C Indian Language and Culture

+An introduction to the linguistic and cultural diversity of India and the Indian Diaspora from the earliest linguistic and cultural evidence of the Indus valley civilization and Vedic Sanskrit to the Development of the modern Indian languages and the language of the gypsies, Indians in the new world, and East Asia.
 Credit: 3 semester hours.

-1040 Europe on the Move: France, Germany, Italy and Spain Within the European Community An overview of the economic, political, technological and social changes that have occurred in France, Germany, Italy and Spain over the last 10 years and that have contributed to the shaping of the European community.
-Credit: 3 semester hours.
-2122 Women Writers in Italy Italian women writers have played an important role in the cultural and social milieu of Italy from the 12th century to the present.
-This course focuses on issues that have permeated women's writings in an everchanging political and social scene.
-Course is taught in English and is an elective for the women studies minor.
-Credit: 3 semester hours.
-3980 French International Internship Prerequisite: Permission of Chair.
+4980 French International Internship

+Prerequisite: Permission of Chair.
 Total immersion experience in a field of interest chosen by the student in a country in which the target language is spoken.

 Credit: 3 semester hours.

-3980 Italian International Internship
+4980 Italian International Internship

 Prerequisite: Permission of Chair.
 Total immersion experience in a field of interest chosen by the student in a country in which the target language is spoken.

 Credit: 3 semester hours.

-3980 Spanish International Internship
+4980 Spanish International Internship

 Prerequisite: Permission of Chair.
 Total immersion experience in a field of interest chosen by the student in a country in which the target language is spoken.

 Credit: 3 semester hours.